THE EARLY YEARS

 As chief of the crematorium, Majdanek’s maestro of murder, Erich Muhsfeldt, was executed after a post-war trial.

 A crude forerunner of the more mechanized killing grounds, Majdanek would be closed in November, at which time all its remaining 17,000 inmates, male and female, would be murdered and buried in mass graves.
 The day-long killing fest, code-named Harvest Festival, would be recorded in copious detail by an SS man named Erich Muhsfeldt.
+As chief of the crematorium, Majdanek’s maestro of murder, Erich Muhsfeldt, was executed after a post-war trial.
+You can read more about Muhsfeldt and the genocide at Majdanek here.

-Bullets and gas were spared at Majdanek; starvation was the major killer.
 “Not only were the living counted, but the dead, too,” Vrba recalled.
 “They were piled up neatly behind us, a pathetic heap of corpses, some scraggy with starvation, some bloodstained from beating, and some who had died simply because they no longer had the will to live.”

 The next few days were instructive.
-Vrba observed kapos for the first time; often these were criminals who were strangely dressed in an assortment of odd clothing, as special class of subservients who were privileged to do the dirty work for the SS in return for survival.
+Vrba observed kapos for the first time; often these were criminals who were strangely dressed in an assortment of odd clothing, a special class of subservients who were privileged to do the dirty work for the SS in return for survival.
 Every morning at roll call there were new corpses.
 Vrba was assigned to be a builder’s labourer.

 Vrba only spent twelve days inside Majdanek.
 He wanted to escape at any cost.
 At the first opportunity, he naively volunteered for “farm work” at some unknown place called Auschwitz.
 He would later comment that conditions at Auschwitz were better than at Majdanek.

 For this train journey, eighty men would be crowded into each train car.
-The S.S. did not want the citizens of Poland to be frightened by gaunt scarecrows in prison pajamas, so they outfitted with the cargo with dead men’s caps and civilian clothing.
+The S.S. did not want the citizens of Poland to be frightened by gaunt scarecrows in prison pajamas, so they outfitted the cargo with dead men’s caps and civilian clothing.

 “Their motives worried me not a bit,” he said.
 “The cap made me feel as if I was off to a wedding!”
 Again, in the stifling heat, there was no water after twenty-four hours.
 This trip took two-and-a-half days.

-He was transferred to Auschwitz on June 30 at age seventeen.
+He was transferred to Auschwitz on June 30, 1942, at age seventeen.

 Next: REMEMBERING VRBA